-Location: Check in is at the Kohala Zipline store on the right hand side of the road as you enter the town of Kapa'au, which is the next town past Hawi on the very northern tip of the Big Island.
-Drive time from Kona is approximately 95 minutes, Waikoloa is 50 minutes, and Hilo is two hours and 10 minutes.
+Location: Check in is at the Kohala Zipline store in downtown Hawi.
+They are located at 55-515 Hawi Road.
+As you enter the town of Hawi on Highway 270, turn right onto Hawi Road and they are in the historic yellow building uphill from the gas station on your left.
+Drive time from Kona is approximately 90 minutes, Waikoloa is 45 minutes, and Hilo is two hours and 10 minutes.

 Schedule: Tours are approximately 3-4 hours in length and are held seven days a week at 8am, 9am, 10am, 11:30am, 1:00pm, 1:30pm, 2pm, and 2:30pm

 Tour Includes: Offroad excursion in an all-wheel drive vehicle from their store to the zipline course, 9 ziplines of various lengths with the longest line being a tandem racing line of 1100', numerous suspension bridges, a 30 foot rappel, a light snack and water, rain wear, all safety gear (helmets, gloves, and harness)